opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 We recommend that you let OpenProject install and configure the outer web server, in which case we will install an Apache2 web server with a VirtualHost listening to the domain name you specify, optionally providing SSL/TLS termination.

+**Note:**

+- In case you re-run `sudo openproject reconfigure` later it is mandatory to select `install` at the webserver again

-In case you select to auto-install Apache2, multiple dialogs will request the parameters for setting it up:
+In case you have selected to install Apache2, multiple dialogs will request the parameters for setting it up:

 **Domain name**

-Enter the fully qualified domain where your OpenProject installation will be reached at.
+Enter the fully qualified domain (FQDN) where your OpenProject installation will be reached at.
 This will become the `ServerName` of your apache VirtualHost and is also used to generate full links from OpenProject, such as in emails.

 ![02b-hostname](02b-hostname.png)